mqless/mqless.github.io/_docs/part-3.md

 Our read temperatures implementation, however, has a drawback, it blocks the device group actor until all devices reply with the temperature.

-In the next part we will use a better approach for querying the devices which doesn't block the device-group.
+In the next part, we will use a better approach for querying the devices which doesn't block the device-group.